 For further information about how Urban teaches language, please see our World Language Portfolio.

 Urban Advanced Studies (UAS) language courses give students the opportunity to pursue advanced (UAS Level 4) or superior (UAS Level 5) proficiency in Chinese, French or Spanish.
-In these courses, students must be able to process (listening and reading) and produce (speaking and writing) both forms and messages characterized by their length, depth and detail; advanced and superior grammatical structures; precise and expressive vocabulary and idioms; and communicative authenticity.
-These levels of proficiency require absolute and attentive inquiry and engagement in class and rigorous, independent practice outside of class.
+In these courses, students must be able to process (listening and reading) and produce (speaking and writing) messages characterized by their length, depth and detail; by advanced and superior grammatical structures; precise and expressive vocabulary and idioms; and communicative authenticity.
+These levels of proficiency require absolute, attentive inquiry and engagement in class and rigorous, independent practice outside of class.
 Students finish the UAS program with a solid foundation for pursuing language majors or minors in college.

 Chinese 1 (novice level proficiency) is an intensive introduction to spoken and written Chinese language through contextual, real-life communicative activities.
 The focus is on pronunciation, vocabulary development and sentence formation, with students achieving the ability to speak and write a minimum of 300 words in simplified Chinese characters, and to read and listen effectively to a variety of elementary phrases and short passages.
 An important goal includes achieving intelligible pronunciation and intonation patterns.
 (1 credit)